-We will either pay 100 per cent of the grant on execution of the grant agreement, or we will make payments according to an agreed schedule set out in the grant agreement.
-You may be required to report how you spent the grant funds at the completion of the project/services.
+We will pay 100% of the grant at the start date of the grant agreement.
+You may be required to report how you spent the grant funds at the completion of the project/activity.

 10.3 Grant payments and GST